sentioxyz/iota/crates/iota-single-node-benchmark/README.md

 ### Profiling
-If you are interested in profiling Sui, you can start the benchmark, wait for it to print out "Started execution...", and then attach a profiler to the process.
+If you are interested in profiling Iota, you can start the benchmark, wait for it to print out "Started execution...", and then attach a profiler to the process.